HugoMatilla/hugomatilla.github.io/_posts/2016-04-25-SamplesTestingKotlin.md

 ```

 Other thing that we might need is an application where the android test will "take" the context.
 This is easy if we are making the tests for the presentation layer ([Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
 In this case I am making a test for the data layer, that is a different module and does not have any idea of what is in the presentation layer.
 So I can not import any activity or my "MyApplication.class" to the test.
 What you can do is use the `Application.class`.
 The runner will create it before running the test, and use its context.
+And notice that you have to call `createApplication()` before using application.
+Thanks to Kotlin instead of calling the accessors of `application` i.e `getApplication()` we can directly access to it with its property name `application`.

 A test of the DataBase will look something like this.